Wealthy Babcock: Career at the University of Kansas

-In addition to teaching at the University, Wealthy pursued her graduate studies, earning a master's in 1922 and a doctorate with a minor in physics in 1926.
+In addition to teaching at the university, Babcock pursued her graduate studies, earning a master's in 1922 and a doctorate with a minor in physics in 1926.
+Her dissertation was titled On the Geometry Associated with Certain Determinants with Linear Elements and was supervised by Ellis Bagley Stouffer.
 She was promoted to assistant professor in 1926 and to associate professor in 1940.
 She retired in 1966.
 During her tenure on the Kansas faculty, she regularly attended meetings of the Kansas Section of the Mathematical Association of America.

 She was an outstanding teacher and for thirty years she was the mathematics department's librarian.

 Last years

-After her retirement, Wealthy Babcock was honored by the dedication of the Wealthy Babcock Mathematics Library.
+After her retirement, Babcock was honored with the dedication of the Wealthy Babcock Mathematics Library.
 She served on many committees on scholarships and awards and was particularly active in the KU Alumni Association's activities, for which she received the Fred Ellsworth Medallion, the highest award for service, in 1977.

-Wealthy Babcock died in 1990 at ninety-four at Presbyterian Manor in Lawrence, Kansas.
+Babcock died in 1990 at ninety-four at Presbyterian Manor in Lawrence, Kansas.
 She was cremated and interred in the Pioneer Cemetery on the campus of the university.